 Lastly, monovision lenses are such that you wear a lens for near vision on one eye and another for distance vision on the other eye.
 The brain will usually adjust as needed to allow processing of vision.

-If both reading glasses and contact lenses are not your fancy, then surgery may be an option.
+If both reading glasses and contact lenses are not your favorite choices, then surgery may be an option.
 There are several options available on the market.
-These surgical procedures can be broadly categorized into corneal inlays, lens implants and refractive surgery.
+These surgical procedures can be broadly categorized into corneal inlays, lens implants, and refractive surgery.

 Are there any natural alternatives to prevent or treat presbyopia?

 Several vitamins, minerals, and enzymes may improve eye health and potentially delay or slow down the inevitable age-related vision changes.
 It is noteworthy that the nutrients listed below, have been studied in depth for the prevention and treatment of conditions such as age-related macular degeneration and cataracts.
 They do however give an indication and proof of principle as to their possible application in the prevention and treatment of presbyopia.

 Yellow and red-fleshed fruits and vegetables are known to contain beta carotene which when consumed convert to Vitamin A. Vitamin A is generally excellent for eye health especially the retina.
 There are no studies directly linking Vitamin A and presbyopia, nonetheless one cannot go wrong with such a beneficial nutrient.